sravyadhulipala/coloranalysis/README.md

 **getArea()** takes three arguments: hexColours (yes, colour with a 'u', we're Indian), path and diff.
 - **hexColours**: A list of strings representing the HEX codes.
 - **path**: A string specifying the path of the image.
-- **diff**: An integer to determine the lower and upper HSV boundaries of the given colors.
+- **diff**: An integer to determine the lower and upper boundaries of the given colors, in the HSV color space.

+For more information on HSV color space, [see this.](https://www.lifewire.com/what-is-hsv-in-design-1078068)

-For a digital image as above, the recommended diff value is 10.
-While the recommended diff value for images of real-life objects is 30-50.
+For a digital image as above, the recommended *diff* value is 10.
+While the recommended *diff* value for images of real-life objects is 30-50.
-For more information on HSV, [see this.]()

-See [this notebook]() for an example.